MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 You can choose to update a submitted extension or remove a published extension listing from Microsoft Edge Add-ons store at any point in time.

-## Update your extension on Microsoft Edge add-ons store
+## Update your extension on the Microsoft Edge add-ons store

 > [!NOTE]
 > The duration of the certification process for an extension update ranges from a few hours to few days.